-If you have a large data file, you may have trouble uploading it into Mapbox Studio.
+If your data is large in size and exceeds the maximum upload limit, you may not be able to upload it to Mapbox Studio.
 This guide will show you how to use Tippecanoe, a command-line utility, to convert your data into smaller files suitable for uploading to Mapbox Studio.

 Before you begin, your data must be in the form of a GeoJSON file.
 There are many tools you can use to do this conversion - we recommend using ogr2ogr.

 Reducing the size of a large data file

 For this example, you will be working with Mapzen’s Metro Extracts representing all the buildings in New York City.
 This GeoJSON file (

 new-york_new-york_buildings.geojson) is 761.5 Mb in size.
 Since this exceeds the upload limit for a GeoJSON file, Tippecanoe will need to be used to reduce the size of this file.